Longwater1234/WedemyServer/README.md

 BT_MERCHANT_ID=
 BT_PUBLIC_KEY=
 BT_PRIVATE_KEY=
-#... in production, REMEMBER to set this:
+#... for production, you SHOULD set this:
 SPRING_PROFILES_ACTIVE=prod
 ```